RIOT-OS/riot-course/slides/05-lorawan-with-riot/lorawan-with-riot.md

 ---

-## Le protocole LoRaWAN
+## The LoRaWAN protocol

 .center[<img src="images/lorawan-classes.jpg" alt="" style="width: 500px;"/><br/>]

 <br/>

-- Utilise des bandes de fréquences différentes en fonction des régions
+- Different frequency bands depending on the geographical regions

-- Utilisation de la modulation LoRa
+- Use LoRa modulation

-- 3 classes de device &#x21d2; A, B et C
+- 3 device classes &#x21d2; A, B & C

-- Couche application directement liée à la couche MAC
+- The application layer is directly on top of the MAC layer

 ---

-## Accès au support physique
+## Access to the physical layer

 .center[
     <img src="images/lorawan-frequency.png" alt="" style="width: 600px;"/>